yazanmaini/Flappy-Bird/README.md

 # Flying-Pupp
 This game uses pure JavaScript and Html5.
+It is avery similar game to flappy bird in which the player uses downkeys to help the dog jump the obstacles.

 Funtionalitites;